The 20 Best Facial Paralysis Doctors in France

 Paris, FR

-Fabienne Carre practices in Paris, France.
+Fabienne Carre practices practicing medicine in Paris, France.
 Ms. Carre is rated as an Advanced expert by MediFind in the treatment of Facial Paralysis.
-Her top areas of expertise are Myoclonic Epilepsy Associated With Ragged Red Fibers, Familial Multiple Lipomatosis, Lafora Disease, and Dentatorubral-Pallidoluysian Atrophy.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Myoclonic Epilepsy Associated With Ragged Red Fibers, Familial Multiple Lipomatosis, MELAS Syndrome, and Dentatorubral-Pallidoluysian Atrophy.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.